hurlavic/Password-Generator/README.md

 # Description
-This is a simple password generating webpage.
+This is a simple random password generating webpage.

 ## Installation
 N/A